The Best Coastal Walks in Cornwall 2022

 Time: Six hours Distance: 16.6 miles Level of Difficulty: Challenging

 Start your walk at one of Cornwall’s most famous harbours.
-You can admire the working fisherman on their trawlers and soak up the bustle and beauty of the picturesque port.
+You can admire the working fisherman on their trawlers and soak up the bustle and beauty of the picturesque port and the surrounding St Ives bay.

 Your journey will take you onto St Michael’s Way, an ancient pilgrimage trail.
 It is uniquely the only footpath remaining that was linked to a designated European Cultural Route.